zilliztech/milvus-cdc/README.md

 After successfully building, the `cdc` bin file will be generated in the `server` directory.

-**DON'T execute it directly.** If you do it, I think you must get a error because you need to configure it before using it.
-How to configure and use cdc, refer to: [Milvus-CDC Usage](doc/cdc-usage.md)
+When you get the cdc bin file, **DON'T execute it directly.** If you do it, I think you must get an error because you need to configure it before using it.
+How to configure and use cdc, refer to: [milvus cdc usage](doc/cdc-usage.md)

 ## Basic Components